Mongol Empire: Early organization

 Compared to the units he gave to his loyal companions, those assigned to his own family members were relatively few.
 He proclaimed a new code of law of the empire, Ikh Zasag or Yassa; later he expanded it to cover much of the everyday life and political affairs of the nomads.
 He forbade the selling of women, theft, fighting among the Mongols, and the hunting of animals during the breeding season.

 He appointed his stepbrother Shikhikhutug as supreme judge (jarughachi), ordering him to keep records of the empire.
-In addition to laws regarding family, food, and the army, Genghis also decreed religious freedom and supported domestic and international trade.
+In addition to laws regarding family, food, and the army, Genghis decreed religious freedom and supported domestic and international trade.
 He exempted the poor and the clergy from taxation.
 He also encouraged literacy and the adaptation of the Uyghur script into what would become the Mongolian script of the empire, ordering the Uyghur Tata-tonga, who had previously served the khan of Naimans, to instruct his sons.

 Push into Central Asia

 Genghis quickly came into conflict with the Jin dynasty of the Jurchens and the Western Xia of the Tanguts in northern China.
 He also had to deal with two other powers, Tibet and Qara Khitai.

-Before his death, Genghis Khan divided his empire among his sons and immediate family, making the Mongol Empire the joint property of the entire imperial family who, along with the Mongol aristocracy, constituted the ruling class.
+Before his death, Genghis Khan divided his empire among his sons and immediate family, making the Empire the joint property of the entire imperial family who, along with the Mongol aristocracy, constituted the ruling class.
+Genghis arranged for the Chinese Taoist master Qiu Chuji to visit him in Afghanistan, and gave his subjects the right to religious freedom, despite his own shamanistic beliefs.

-Religious policies

-Prior to the three western khanates' adoption of Islam, Genghis Khan and a number of his Yuan successors placed restrictions on religious practices they saw as alien.
-Muslims, including Hui, and Jews, were collectively referred to as Huihui.
-Muslims were forbidden from halal or zabiha butchering, while Jews were similarly forbidden from kashrut or shehita butchering.
-Referring to the conquered subjects as "our slaves," Genghis Khan demanded they no longer be able to refuse food or drink, and imposed restrictions on slaughter.
-Muslims had to slaughter sheep in secret.

-Among all the [subject] alien peoples only the Hui-hui say "we do not eat Mongol food".
-[Cinggis Qa’an replied:] "By the aid of heaven we have pacified you; you are our slaves.
-Yet you do not eat our food or drink.
-How can this be right?"
-He thereupon made them eat.
-"If you slaughter sheep, you will be considered guilty of a crime."
-He issued a regulation to that effect ...
-[In 1279/1280 under Qubilai] all the Muslims say: "if someone else slaughters [the animal] we do not eat".
-Because the poor people are upset by this, from now on, Musuluman [Muslim] Huihui and Zhuhu [Jewish] Huihui, no matter who kills [the animal] will eat [it] and must cease slaughtering sheep themselves, and cease the rite of circumcision.

-Genghis Khan arranged for the Chinese Taoist master Qiu Chuji to visit him in Afghanistan, and also gave his subjects the right to religious freedom, despite his own shamanistic beliefs.